rusticstuff/simdutf8/README.md

 ### ARM64
 The SIMD implementation is only available on Rust Nightly and Rust 1.59 or later.
 On Rust Nightly it is now turned on automatically.
-To get the SIMD implementation with Rust 1.59 (and likely 1.60) the crate feature `aarch64_neon` needs to be enabled.
+To get the SIMD implementation with Rust 1.59 and 1.60 the crate feature `aarch64_neon` needs to be enabled.
 For Rust Nightly this will no longer be required (but does not hurt either).
 It is expected that the SIMD implementation will be enabled automatically starting with Rust 1.61.